stashed/postgres/docs/postgres.md

 We can see above that the backup session has succeeded.
 Now, we are going to verify that the backed up data has been stored in the backend.

->Note: Respective CronJob creates `BackupSession` crd with the following label `stash.appscode.com/backup-configuration=<BackupConfiguration crd name>`.
+> Note: Backup CronJob creates `BackupSession` crds with the following label `stash.appscode.com/backup-configuration=<BackupConfiguration crd name>`.
 We can use this label to watch only the `BackupSession` of our desired `BackupConfiguration`.

 **Verify Backup:**